Modern Slavery Act

-As a provider of legal and corporate administration services, we view the risk of modern slavery within our business to be low and our supply chain to be straightforward.
+As a provider of legal and governance services, we view the risk of modern slavery within our business to be low and our supply chain to be straightforward.
 Nevertheless, we are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or any part of our business.

 As a professional services business, we comply with all relevant laws and regulations and many of our employees are members of professional organisations and are themselves subject to professional codes of conduct.
 We have firm wide policies and procedures in place to mitigate the risk of our business being exposed to money laundering, terrorist financing, bribery and corruption.
 We also have policies and procedures in place to ensure that the culture within Mourant is one of lawful and ethical behaviour, openness, trust and integrity.

 As part of our commitment to identify and mitigate any risk of modern slavery or human trafficking in our supply chain or any part of our business, we have engaged with our suppliers to communicate to them that we expect all of our suppliers to comply with the Modern Slavery Act 2015 as well as all other relevant laws concerning the fair treatment of workers.
 We continue to keep our policies and procedures under review to see if any changes need to be made in light of our obligations under the Modern Slavery Act 2015, with the aim of further driving best practice amongst our suppliers.